raeedcho/path-trace/docs/creating-tasks.md

 After modifying the config or adding a path:

 1. Run `npm test` to verify path math and config validation pass.
-2. Run `npm run dev` and trace a few trials manually to check the visual feel.
+2. Run `npm run dev` (or `npm run dev:my-study`) and trace a few trials manually in **Chrome** to check the visual feel.
+Safari has audio latency issues — best to use Chrome for testing.
 3. Check the downloaded JSON to verify the data structure looks correct.
-4. For production deployment, run `npm run build` and test the production bundle with `npm run preview`.
+4. For production deployment, run `npm run build:my-study` and test the production bundle with `npm run preview`.

 ## Common mistakes